The Drum Cafe Story

 Can we do it during dinner?

-Definitely, we often work after the main course, around tables of ten.
-Its great too to start off the evening.
+Yes, definitely, we often work after the main course, around tables of ten.
+It’s a great way in which to start off the evening.

 Can you work in multiple languages?

-Yes, we have facilitators in many languages, but are also able to do an entire event without saying a word… non-verbal instruction creates a great atmosphere and works very well for events where there are multiple languages represented in the audience.
+Yes, we have facilitators in many languages, in fact, we are also able to facilitate an entire event without saying a word… non-verbal instruction creates a great atmosphere and works very well for events where there are multiple languages represented in the audience.

 Can you do black tie events?